10 – Wait

 Photo: By Premiere Talent Associates (management) (eBay item photo front photoback) [Public domain], via Wikimedia Commons

-The J. Geils Band were known for their blues inspired rooted sound that they merged with rock and roll rhythms.
-It was a cast of great musicians that could sing and play with the best of them.
-The band went from cult status in the 1970’s to mass cultural stardom when their songs “Freeze Frame,” and “Centerfold,” went into heavy rotation on MTV in the early 1980’s.
-From their debut album in 1970 to their final release in 1984, the band released 11 great rock and roll soul infused albums that still sound great in 2017.
-For our top 10 J. Geils Band songs list we picked 10 of our favorites.
-Just like any list, it’s purely subjective and really just an exercise in fun.
-For those who may not be familiar with the band, we hope this J. Geils Band Songs list serves as a great introduction to one of the best bands of the 1970’s and 80s.
+The J. Geils Band was known for its blues-inspired, rooted sound that merged with rock and roll rhythms.
+It was a cast of great musicians who could sing and play with the best of them.
+The band went from cult status in the 1970s to mass cultural stardom when their songs “Freeze Frame” and “Centerfold” went into heavy rotation on MTV in the early 1980s.
+From their debut album in 1970 to their final release in 1984, the band released 11 great rock and roll soul-infused albums that still sound great in 2017.

 # 9 – Orange Driver

-If there was ever any doubt that the J. Geils Band were at heart a pure blues band, take one listen to this one.
-The great Eddie “Guitar” Burns song “Orange Driver,” was recorded by the J. Geils band for their 1975 LP Hotline.
+If there was ever any doubt that the J. Geils Band was, at heart, a pure blues band, listen to this one.
+The remarkable Eddie “Guitar” Burns song “Orange Driver” was recorded by the J. Geils band for their 1975 LP Hotline.
 Peter Wolf howls for the moon on this one.
-J.Geils lights it up on guitar and Magic Dick plays the harp like a mad blues man.
+J.Geils lights it up on guitar, and Magic Dick plays the harp like a mad bluesman.
 You will play this one over and over again.

 # 8 – Angel In Blue

-The great J.Geils Band song “Angel In Blue,” shows off a different side of the band.
-No matter who your were as an artist in the 1970’s and 1980’s ,you could not help but being inspired by the power of Bruce Springsteen.
-The J. Geils Band were no exception.
-You can hear it on this great track that echoes the spirit of Springsteen with a little Tom Petty thrown in for good measure.
+The great J.Geils Band song “Angel In Blue” shows off a different side of the band.
+No matter who you were as an artist in the 1970s and 1980s, you could not help but be inspired by the power of Bruce Springsteen.
+The J. Geils Band was no exception.
+You can hear it on this great track that echoes the spirit of Springsteen, with a little Tom Petty thrown in for good measure.

 # 7 – Just Can’t Wait

-The great album that brought us “Love Stinks,” and “Come Back,” also gave us a great track called “Just Can’t Wait.”
-The song’s Farfisa organ lick was very symbolic of the sound of the early 1980’s when there were a merging of all styles of music into a new wave type sound.
+The excellent album that brought us “Love Stinks” and “Come Back” also gave us a great track called “Just Can’t Wait.”
+The song’s Farfisa organ lick was very symbolic of the sound of the early 1980s, when all styles of music were merging into a new wave-type sound.
 Bands like The Records, The Jam, The Cars, Madness, The Slits were all fusing musical styles into their own unique sounds.
 J. Geils Band stayed close to their blues rock sounds, but you can hear the influence of the times in the keyboard work on this great song.

 # 6 – Must Of Got Lost

-There is sing along songs and then there are great sing along songs.
-The J. Geils Band wonderful track “Must Of Got Lost,” is one of those great sing along songs.
+There are sing-along songs, and then there are great sing-along songs.
+The J. Geils Band’s excellent track “Must Of Got Lost” is one of those great sing-along songs.
 It’s got that great hook in the chorus that is simply unforgettable.
 The song was released on the J. Geils Band album Nightmares…and Other Tales from the Vinyl Jungle.
 The album was issued in 1974.
-The track “Must Of Got Lost,” was one of the most successful J. Geils Band songs of their career.
-The song reached the Number 23 spot on the Billboard pop charts in 1975.
+The track “Must Of Got Lost” was one of the most successful J. Geils Band songs of their career.
+The song reached the Number 23 on the Billboard pop charts in 1975.

 # 5 – Flamethrower